Table of Contents

 With its highly customizable features, Calendly simplifies the process of scheduling and removes the tedium of having to follow up with people or communicate sudden schedule changes.
 The tool responds to your preferences and only shares need-to-know information.

 The app is even more intuitive when your teammates also use Calendly.
 See an overview of your team's schedules and receive analytics on scheduling trends in your group.
 You also have the option to integrate with a wide range of other productivity apps, such as Zoom, Zapier and HubSpot.
+Read more on how Calendly also functions as school management software.
+You can learn more about how teams use Calendly in this webinar.

 Function: Integration and task automation